Seager stars with 2-run HR, stellar defense to lead Rangers over D-backs 3-1 in World Series Game 3

 UP NEXT

-The Diamondbacks will piece together Game 4 on the mound with multiple relievers.
-Manager Torey Lovullo showed his Southern California roots by mentioning a former Los Angeles Dodgers star when asked about his team’s pitching plans.
+The Diamondbacks will piece together Game 4 on the mound with multiple relievers, starting with lefty Joe Mantiply.
+Lovullo showed his Southern California roots by mentioning a former Los Angeles Dodgers ace when asked about his team’s pitching plans.

 “Don Drysdale is not going to fall out of the sky,” Lovullo said.
 “It’s definitely going to be somebody in our bullpen that’s going to start the day tomorrow.”